jenslys/opencv-sec-camera/README.md

 ## Usage

 - The system initializes the camera and waits for body detection.
-- When a body is detected, video recording starts and continues until no bodies are detected for a specified interval (default 7 seconds).
+- When a body is detected, video recording starts and continues until no bodies are detected.
+Additionally it has a 7-second buffer before stopping the recording incase the body moves out of the frame.
 - If the `--local` flag is not set, recorded videos are uploaded to the specified S3 bucket and deleted locally after a successful upload.

 ## File Description